GoogleCloudPlatform/emblem/docs/auth-design.md

 1. User clicks a link in the Emblem website to log in.

-1. The website responds with with an HTTP redirect to a Google authentication server.
+1. The website responds with an HTTP redirect to a Google authentication server.
 The request includes several query parameters providing information about the application making the request.